AnnZoeFreelancer/Namaste-React/Assignment/NS-Ch-02-Assignment-Theory.md

  Node module is like database for npm.
 Whenever we install something, it gets installed in node modules.
 Its a very bad idea to push node_modules on git. package-lock can regenerate node modules for us. package lock is maintaing each and every detail availbe in node module.
 We can generate node modules on server with the help of package-lock.json file.

 ## What is the `dist` folder?
-  dist folder keeps the file minified for us. dist is development build. "npx parcel index.html" will create faster development version of our project and serves it on server.
+  dist folder keeps the file minified for us. dist is development build.
+  `npx parcel index.html` will create faster development version of our project and serves it on server.
 It creates development build for us and host it on server.
-To make production build "npx parcel build index.html" It will push all the build into dist folder.
+  To make production build `npx parcel build index.html`  will push all the build into dist folder.
 Build creates 3 files.
 Parcel bundles everything, minifies it and stores 3 files inside dist folder.
-The three files are "index.jhtml", "index.js","index.css".
+The three files are `index.jhtml`, `index.js`,`index.css`.
 When it minifies, parcel removes console.log code.

 ## What is `browserlists`?
   Browserlists is installed by parcel to us.
 It makes oure code compatible for specified older browsers.
 We can specify what kind of browser, what kind of versions needs to be supported in package.json file.
-## Read about dif bundlers: vite, webpack, parcel
+## Read about dif bundlers: `vite`, `webpack`, `parcel`
-  Parcel is a zero configuration web application bundler that is fast and easy to use.
+- Parcel is a zero configuration web application bundler that is fast and easy to use.

-  Webpack is a module bundler that bundles JavaScript files for usage in a browser.
+-   Webpack is a module bundler that bundles JavaScript files for usage in a browser.
-  Vite is a web-based IDE that is designed to be a fast and lightweight alternative to traditional IDEs.
+-   Vite is a web-based IDE that is designed to be a fast and lightweight alternative to traditional IDEs.
 It is a cloud-based IDE that runs on any device and is accessible from any browser.

-  Consider Parcel if you want a fast and easy to use bundler for your web application.
+  Consider **Parcel** if you want a fast and easy to use bundler for your web application.
-  Consider webpack if you want a bundler that can bundle your JavaScript files for usage in a browser.
+  Consider **Webpack** if you want a bundler that can bundle your JavaScript files for usage in a browser.
-  Consider Vite if you want a lightweight IDE that is accessible from any browser.
+  Consider **Vite **if you want a lightweight IDE that is accessible from any browser.

-## Read about: ^ - caret and ~ - tilda
+## Read about:` ^ - caret` and` ~ - tilda`
-  ^ Caret is used for updating minor/patch versions without incrementing major version.
+  **^ Caret** is used for updating minor/patch versions without incrementing major version.
 It is compatible with version.
-Ex. ^2.3.4 will use release from 2.3.4 to <3.0.0
+  `Ex. ^2.3.4 will use release from 2.3.4 to <3.0.0`
-  ~Tilde is approximately equivalent to version.
+  **~Tilde** is approximately equivalent to version.
 It will update all future patch versions without incrementing minor version.
-Ex. ~1.2.3 wil use release from 1.2.3 to <1.3.0
+  `Ex. ~1.2.3 wil use release from 1.2.3 to <1.3.0`

 ## Read about Script types in html (MDN Docs)
   It contains a single value i.e media_type which specifies the MIME type of script.
-  Common “media_type” values are: text/javascript (this is default) text/ecmascript
+  Common “media_type” values are:
-  application/ecmascript
-  application/javascript
+- ` text/javascript (this is default)`
+-  ` text/ecmascript`
+-   `application/ecmascript`
+-   `application/javascript`